ohcrider/ohcrider.github.io/resume-en.md

 Project name | crawler
 Framework | Pyquery (system Fedora, development tool vim) Project Description | Crawl the information of Wuyishan Education Portal, which is probably a more typical portal website.
 Crawl the list and details under each column.
 The client plans to make a mobile website and just push some recently updated new articles.
-Description of Responsibilities | The project is relatively small, and I am responsible for it alone.
+Responsibility Description | The project is relatively small, and I am responsible for it alone.
 It is my first time to write something in Python.
 I use Python pyquery, which has similar syntax to Jquery.
 I can quickly get started with it.

 ##### The second company